ThomasBrazier/PiSlice/README.md

 ## Output

 * A data frame (csv) which contains for each genomic window queried an estimate of population genomic statistics as required by user

+* Extract sequences or coordinates of any feature of interest (e.g. CDS rank 1), ability to cut the genome in pieces (gene, splicing variants, exons, CDS).
+See features of gffutils.

 ### Data